mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 Fetching messages from Kafka, processing them and marking them as processed, by actually providing such guarantees has a few pitfalls and is not provided out of the box.

-This is what we will see next, i.e what do I need to take into account to get the best possible exactly-once processing guarantees out of my applications?
+This is what we will see next, i.e. what do I need to take into account to get the best possible exactly-once processing guarantees out of my applications?

-### Committing Offsets Scenarios
 We will take a look at a few scenarios for committing offsets and what caveats each approach might have.

-#### Scenario 1: Committing Offsets Automatically
+### 8.1.
+Committing Offsets Automatically
 This is the default behavior with enable.auto.commit set to true.
 The caveat here is that the message is consumed and the offsets will be committed periodically, BUT this doesn’t mean the message has been successfully processed.
 If the message fails for some reason, its offset might have been committed and as far as Kafka is concerned that message has been processed successfully.

-#### Scenario 2: Committing Offsets Manually
+### 8.2.
+Committing Offsets Manually
-Setting _enable.auto.commit_ to false takes Kafka consumers out of the “**autopilot mode**” and it’s up to the application to commit the offsets.
-This can be achieved by using the **commitSync()** or **commitAsync()** methods on the consumer API.
+Setting `enable.auto.commit` to false takes Kafka consumers out of the "autopilot mode" and it’s up to the application to commit the offsets.
+This can be achieved by using the `commitSync()` or `commitAsync()` methods on the consumer API.

-When committing offsets manually we can do so either when the whole batch returned from the _poll()_ method has finished processing in which case all the offsets up to the highest one will be committed or we might want to commit after each individual message is done with it’s processing for even stronger guarantees.
+When committing offsets manually we can do so either when the whole batch returned from the `poll()` method has finished processing in which case all the offsets up to the highest one will be committed, or we might want to commit after each individual message is done with it’s processing for even stronger guarantees.

-#### Commit/Message
+#### 8.2.1.
+Commit/Message

 ```kotlin
 if (perMessageCommit) {
     logger.info { "Processed Message: ${record.value()} with offset: ${record.partition()}:${record.offset()}" }